 The tail unit was built according to the H-shaped scheme.
 Keels were placed in line with the engines.
 This improved the plowing airflow and increased the efficiency of all rudders.

 With the wing folded down, the machine’s diameter decreased almost threefold.
 Photo Airwar.ru

-For some time, the issue of engines was resolved.
-The development company insisted on the use of well-developed Pratt & Whitney R-1535-96 engines with a capacity of 750 hp, but the Navy wanted to use Wright XR-1820-40 / 42 products (two versions with different directions of rotation) with a capacity of 1200 l .with.
-For obvious reasons, the final version of the project included more powerful engines, which required some modification of the airframe.
+For some time, the issue of engines was being resolved.
+The development company insisted on the use of well-developed Pratt & Whitney R-1535-96 engines with a capacity of 750 hp, but the Navy wanted to use Wright XR-1820-40 / 42 products (two versions with different directions of rotation) with a capacity of 1200 hp .from.
+For obvious reasons, the final version of the project included more powerful engines, which required some alteration of the airframe.
 XR-1820 engines were equipped with Hamilton Standard three-blade propellers.

 The chassis included two retractable main struts under the engines and a fixed tail wheel on the fuselage.
 At the tail of the aircraft was also a landing hook with a hydraulic drive.

 The initial requirements included arming the aircraft with two guns and two machine guns.
 At the turn of 1938-39.
 7,62 mm weapon demanded to replace 12,7 mm systems.
 It was also proposed to equip the fighter with 40 light anti-aircraft bombs.
 In the future, their number was reduced.
 20 bombs managed to be placed in special containers under the wing.
 Nevertheless, the XF5F-1 prototype aircraft did not receive regular weapons and was tested without it.